Juniper/contrail-dev-env/README.md

 This repository is actively maintained via [Gerrit] so please let us know about any problems you find.
-You can ask for help on [Slack] but if no one replies right away, go ahead and open a bug on [Launchpad] and tag the bug with the tag "dev-env" and it will get looked at soon.
+You can ask for help on [Slack] but if no one replies right away, go ahead and open a bug on [JIRA] and label the bug with the label "dev-env" and it will get looked at soon.
 You can also post to the new [Google Group] if you're having trouble but don't know if the problem is a bug or a mistake on your part.